rafael-santiago/tulip/doc/DEVELS.md

 # Developer's guide

 Hi!
-If you are interested in contrubuting with ``Tulip`` coding some stuff, the following documents are indispensable readings before starting:
+If you are interested in contributing with ``Tulip`` coding some stuff, the following documents are indispensable readings before starting:

 - [CONTRIBUTING.md](https://github.com/rafael-santiago/tulip/blob/master/doc/CONTRIBUTING.md)